• Effective Date of the Regulation

 New Jersey standards require that all heavy duty vehicles powered by a diesel engine and/or operating on New Jersey highways submit to a smoke emissions test.

-• Vehicles with 1991 or newer model-year diesel engines cannot exceed an opacity
+• Vehicles with 1991 or newer model-year diesel engines cannot exceed an opacity• What Are The Penalties for Non-Compliance?

 level of more than 40%.